devnull-cz/c-prog-lang/modules/file-API.md

 ## Read a file

-`fread`() reads a selected number of items of a given size to memory.
+The `fread`() reads a selected number of items of a given size to memory.
 We can use either an array or we can directly read to a variable through an operator address-of.
 In our case, we will be reading a file byte by byte, so we can give `fread`() just an address of a character variable.

 You can ignore the `restrict` keyword, it is intended as a hit for a compiler optimization, and also just accept now that we can assign any pointer to a `void